Instructor: Nick Montfort, nickm at nickm dotcom, 14N-233

-Submit your work (URLs pointing to your work on the Web) by email to me by 12 noon of the day it is due, so we can discuss it in class at 2pm and so I will have time to assemble links to everyone's work.
+Submit your work (URLs pointing to your work on the Web) by email to me by 11am of the day it is due, so we can discuss it in class at 2pm and so I will have time to assemble links to everyone's work beforehand.

 Creative computing on text is introduced though a handful of small-scale systems that do something very simple - combining text fragments uniformly at random - but nevertheless produce interesting results.

 Assignment due Feb 14.
 Post your in-class generator exercise somewhere on the Web (using your Athena account and Web space at MIT is fine) and send me a link to it.
 If you want to make a few small revisions, that’s fine, but don’t spend too much time on it.
 The assignment is just to post what you did in class.

 Discussion of platform/language/approach each student will choose for program 0.5.